Ukraine targets initial $40 bln for 'Green Marshall Plan'

 U.S. lawmakers from both the Republican and the Democratic parties introduced a bill on Thursday that would make it easier for Ukraine to fund its fight against Russia by using seized and frozen Russian assets.

-Though the war-torn economy is more resilient than expected, it "will likely require (a) NATO security guarantee to rebuild with private sector involvement," JPMorgan economists led by economist Ayomide Mejabi said.

-(AdditionaL reporting by Jorgelina do Rosario Editing by Elisa Martinuzzi and Frances Kerry)
+(AdditionaL reporting by Marc Jones and Jorgelina do Rosario; Editing by Elisa Martinuzzi, Frances Kerry and Alison Williams)

 ((simon.jessop@thomsonreuters.com; +44 (0) 207 542 5052;))